Chitra-devulapalli/Pallet-Detector/README.md

 - **Detection and Segmentation Node**: Subscribes to `camera/image` and performs pallet detection and segmentation, publishing results to:
   - **`/output/segmentation`**: Outputs segmentation results as an array.
   - **`/output/detection`**: Publishes detection results in `Detection2D` format.
 Subscribers to this topic should handle data accordingly.
+## todo - add a topic for displaying detections.
+## todo - do display

 ### Dockerization:
 - The application was containerized to run on devices with NVIDIA GPU access, providing portability and ease of deployment.